 Improved technologies for storing electricity are crucial for many facets of energy use ranging from better batteries for mobile devices and electric cars to large-scale power buffers for greatly expanded use of wind and solar resources on the electric grid.

-University of Michigan energy researchers are working to overcome these challenges through a multi-pronged approach that enhances the capability of batteries that use established materials; discovers improved materials mechanisms for energy storage; redesigns batteries for a circular economy with high levels of reuse for critical materials; and pursues breakthroughs to enable the use of earth-abundant materials such as sodium.
+University of Michigan energy researchers are working to overcome these challenges through a multi-pronged approach that enhances the capability of batteries that use established materials while developing the next generation batteries that need to pack more energy and be safer.

 This work is highlighted in recent advances including: